PhillHenry/ml_business_process_engineering/hugo/content/blog/less_is_more.md

 Most computer programmers know of Brooke’s Law even if those managing them perhaps do not.
 It’s a universal principle that applies equally to data science.

-To summarize: a team should be as small as possible but no smaller.
+To summarise: a team should be as small as possible but no smaller.

 [1] “Agile Software Development Ecosystems” - Jim Highsmith